 Incidentally, fans of the Blues Brothers may know that Jake and Elwood Blues, driving their second-hand police cruiser, pass directly in front of Calumet Fisheries as they accelerate and then hurdle the drawbridge over the Calumet River.
 At the same time, "She Caught The Katy" blares in the background.
-Photographs of the movie sequence are on display inside the red-roofed shack and other memorabilia.
+Photographs of the movie sequence are displayed inside the red-roofed shack and other memorabilia.

 40 1949 Charcoal Oven - Skokie

 41 1950 The Bagel - Lakeview

 - In 1950 (or 5710 on the Hebrew calendar), two Holocaust survivors opened a 34-seat delicatessen at the corner of Lawrence and Kedzie Avenues in a space formerly known as "the Bagel Bakery."
 Too thinly capitalized to afford a new sign, they simply altered the existing one and named their new business "The Bagel Restaurant."
 They served "shtetl" food from the very inception, including kreplach, potato pancakes, beef brisket, and a highly popular matzo ball soup.
 The restaurant ultimately moved into bigger quarters on Devon Avenue and then, in 1992 (or 5772), to its present location at 3107 North Broadway.
 In 1987 (or 5767), a second location opened at Old Orchard Mall in Skokie.
 The Bagel is operated today by two original owners' descendants, Danny Wolf and his uncle Michael Golenzer.
 The Bagel resembles something you might find tucked into a sidestreet near Times Square in Manhattan and has served meals to many celebrities over the years, including former President Bill Clinton, former Supreme Court Justice Arthur Goldberg, and comedian Jackie Mason.

 42 1950 Podhalanka Polska - Noble Square